-We finance our working capital and other liquidity requirements primarily through cash from operations and our Farm Credit West Credit Facility, which includes the MLA, Supplements and Revolving Equity Line of Credit (the "RELOC").
-In addition, we have the Farm Credit West term loans, Banco de Chile term loans and COVID-19 loans, and a note payable to the sellers of a land parcel.
-Additional information regarding these loans and the note payable can be found in Note 12 to the consolidated financial statements included in this Annual Report.
+We finance our working capital and other liquidity requirements primarily through cash from operations and our Farm Credit West Credit Facility, which includes the Master Loan Agreement (the "MLA"), Supplements and Revolving Equity Line of Credit (the "RELOC").
+In addition, we have the Farm Credit West term loans, Banco de Chile term loans and COVID-19 loans.
+Additional information regarding these loans can be found in Note 10 - Long-Term Debt.

-In June 2021, we entered into the MLA with Lender dated June 1, 2021, together with the Supplements and a Fixed Interest Rate Agreement.
+In June 2021, we entered into the MLA with Farm Credit West, PCA (the "Lender") dated June 1, 2021, together with the Supplements and a Fixed Interest Rate Agreement, which extends the principal repayment to July 1, 2026.
 The MLA governs the terms of the Supplements.
-The MLA amends and restates the previous Master Loan Agreement between our Company and the Lender, dated June 19, 2017, and extends the principal repayment to July 1, 2026.

 The Supplements and RELOC provide aggregate borrowing capacity of \$130.0 million comprised of \$75.0 million under the Revolving Credit Supplement, \$40.0 million under the Non-Revolving Credit Supplement and \$15.0 million under the RELOC.
-As of October 31, 2021, our outstanding borrowings under the Farm Credit West Credit Facility were \$111.3 million and we had \$18.7 million of availability.
+As of October 31, 2022, our outstanding borrowings under the Farm Credit West Credit Facility were \$88.5 million and we had \$41.5 million of availability.

 The MLA subjects us to affirmative and restrictive covenants including, among other customary covenants, financial reporting requirements, requirements to maintain and repair any collateral, restrictions on the sale of assets, restrictions on the use of proceeds, prohibitions on the incurrence of additional debt and restrictions on the purchase or sale of major assets of our business.
-We are also subject to a financial covenant that requires us to maintain compliance with a specified debt service coverage ratio on an annual basis.
-In December 2021, the Lender modified the covenant to defer measurement at October 31, 2021 and revert to a debt service coverage ratio of 1.25:1.0 measured as of October 31, 2022.
+We are also subject to a financial covenant that requires us to maintain compliance with a specified debt service coverage ratio greater than or equal to 1:25:1.0 on an annual basis.
+We were in compliance as of October 31, 2022.